OG-Hunter/seditiontracker.github.io-/docs/_suspects/samuel-lazar.md

 courthouse:
 raid:
 perpwalk:
-quote: 'We maced them right the fuck back... fuck the tyrants... there’s a time for peace and then there’s a time for war... we need to hang these motherfuckers.'
+quote: "We maced them right the fuck back... fuck the tyrants... there’s a time for peace and then there’s a time for war... we need to hang these motherfuckers."
 title: Samuel Lazar charged on July 21, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack